whowechina/iidx_pico/README.md

 ### What If?
 * I can't find pogopin connector.
-**Solution:** I figured out another connector choice, which is a 3.5mm 4P headphone jack.
+**Solution:** I figured out some another choices, one is using a 3.5mm 4P headphone jack.
 It uses analog to communicate turntable movements, but I'm still testing it, so stay tuned.
 I will update this document.
+The other is to use fixed connection (left or right hinge).
 * I don't have Bambu Lab's machine, or I don't have an AMS system.
 **Solution:** There're many online vendors and people providing paid Bambu printing service.
 Or you can just use other 3D printers.
 It's just the numbers in the OpenSCAD source file or STL files are finetuned on my Bambu Lab X1.
 You may need to adjust a little on your 3D printer system to get perfect result.
 And regarding the multi-color thing, maybe you can just paint the top layer by hand.
 I know people do miniature painting, I think it would be similar.
 * STL files are not accurate, difficult to assemble.